genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/02_database-streaming-out/06_testing.md

 [Introduction](/server-modules/integration/database-streaming-out/introduction)  | [Basics](/server-modules/integration/database-streaming-out/basics) | [Advanced](/server-modules/integration/database-streaming-out/advanced) | [Examples](/server-modules/integration/database-streaming-out/examples) | [Configuring runtime](/server-modules/integration/database-streaming-out/configuring-runtime) | [Testing](/server-modules/integration/database-streaming-out/testing)

-There is no way to programmatically test integrations configured using the GenesisToDb module, but it should be possible to manually reproduce changes by inserting, modifying or deleting data in Genesis and then querying the target RDBMS.
+You can not programmatically test integrations configured using the GenesisToDb module.
+However, you can manually reproduce changes by inserting, modifying or deleting data in Genesis and then querying the target RDBMS.